dvir-rusin/ToDo_List/README.md

 - Setting a due date for tasks

+- When completing a task, save the time and date of completion.

 While creating the application, the following points were taken into account:
 The application should look usable and have a decent user experience (UI/UX).
 Maintain clean code and a good project structure, improving over time.